mariaestarellas/Apricaphanius/README.md

-# Apricaphanius
+# Aphanius
 # M&M
-We sequenced 44 individuals of _Apricaphanius iberus_ from W localitites, 1 of _Aphanius anatoliae_ 1 of _Apricaphanius baeticus_.
+We sequenced 44 individuals of _Aphanius iberus_ from W localitites, 1 of _Aphanius anatoliae_ 1 of _Aphanius baeticus_.
 A map showing all localities is included in **Fig1**.
 Coverage of around 8X for all individuals, with the exception of CN21596, CN21784, AT30199 and AT6981 which are at 13X Illumina.
 The reference genome from Doadrio.

 1) Filtering raw data